OlyaIvanovs/expenses/LOG.md

-# What do wPe want?
+# What do we want?

 - Know how much was spent on each category each week/month/year/arbitrary date range?
 - How much money we have